-Faithful followers (the few, the proud, the dedicated) ... this is just a quick note to let you know that, due to a number of reasons that are not worth mentioning, I am taking a break from blogging for the next month or so.
-I have a backlog of topics that I need to get to so look for me again in the middle of March where I will (hopefully) have caught enough on other things to give this the attention it deserves…
+Faithful followers (the few, the proud, the dedicated) ... this is just a quick note to let you know that, due to a number of reasons that are not worth mentioning, I am taking a break from blogging for the next little while.
+I have a backlog of topics that I need to get to so look for me again at the end of May where I will (hopefully) have caught enough on other things to give this the attention it deserves…

 Yesterday, the Netherlands government released the official English version of its National Action Plan.
 The 14 page proposal details current initiatives in the Netherlands to implement the Ruggie Framework as well as results from its consultations with industry, civil society and “other experts” in the field.